sanand0/til/til.md

 - 23 Mar 2025.
 I've settled on [squoosh.app](https://squoosh.app/) for image compression using WebP.
 I'm exploring [FreeImage.host](https://freeimage.host/) for image hosting instead of Imgur for WEBP support.
 FreeImage.host also seems [reliable](https://budgetlightforum.com/t/reference-the-best-free-image-hosting-sites-that-support-webp-images/219923), retains file sizes, and supports hotlinking.
 - 23 Mar 2025.
 [DeepFace](https://github.com/serengil/deepface) currently seems the easiest option for face detection.
 Easy to install.
 Multiple back-ends.
 - 21 Mar 2025.
 I was born in the Ananda year in the Tamil _and_ Telugu calendars.
 [ChatGPT](https://chatgpt.com/share/67dbcb41-209c-800c-9403-1eb4cd365ece)
 - 20 Mar 2025.
-Alexander Doria shares an interesting perspective on the app space.
-[Model is the product](https://vintagedata.org/blog/posts/model-is-the-product)
-  - Models are natively absorbing app capability and will become killer systems internalising workflows like Chat, Deep Research, Claude Code, Operator, etc. to wipe out the apps and workflow space.
-Models will "internalize" tool capabilities
-  - Opinionated or focused training will be a lever and model providers will acqui-hire the successful trainers
-  - API access from model providers will shrink.
-Selling tokens is not a viable business model given lowering costs
-- 20 Mar 2025.
 Andrej Karpathy's note taking mechanism is similar to mine, except I use Microsoft TODO.
 [Ref](https://x.com/karpathy/status/1902503836067229803)
   - I have 3 categories.
 Things I learnt, which I just note.
 Things to explore, which I can delegate, defer, drop, or do at any time.
 Things to do, which are the hardest and pile up.
 - 19 Mar 2025.
 The `huggingface_hub` cache-system uses symlinks by default to efficiently store duplicated files.
 To support symlinks on Windows, you either need to [activate Developer Mode](https://docs.microsoft.com/en-us/windows/apps/get-started/enable-your-device-for-development) or to run Python as an administrator.